open-component-model/ocm-website/content/en/mpas/getting_started.md

 #### Registry certificate

-The `--dev` flag will bootstrap Mpas in development mode, which means that a self-signed certificate will be used for the Mpas components to communicate with the internal `oci` registry.
+The `--dev` flag will bootstrap MPAS in development mode, which means that a self-signed certificate will be used for the MPAS components to communicate with the internal `oci` registry.

 You may want to provide your own certificate for production use, for example by using [cert-manager](https://cert-manager.io/docs/usage/certificate/).
 The certificate should be named `ocm-registry-tls-certs` and should be placed in the `mpas-system`